HOW IT WORKS

 What to Expect

-Cyber Academy of South Carolina (CASC) uses quality curriculum from K12 that's designed to let students find the learning style that works best for them, allowing them to find their own path to success.
+Cyber Academy of South Carolina (CASC) uses quality curriculum from Stride K12 that's designed to let students find the learning style that works best for them, allowing them to find their own path to success.
 Each online classroom offers engaging and relevant lessons that build on your child's interests and abilities.
-Plus, students in grades 6–12 can prepare for life after graduation with the Destinations Career Program.
+Plus, students in grades 6–12 can prepare for life after graduation with Stride Career Prep.

 You'll play an active and important role as your child's Learning Coach.
 Plan to: